 You might also qualify for state-level loan forgiveness programs that offer tax-free loan forgiveness.
+If not, you might find that your loan forgiveness is taxable for state income tax even if not taxable for federal taxes.
 Research the possible loan forgiveness programs offered by your state and whether you may qualify for tax-exempt loan forgiveness.
 You may also want to consult with a tax professional.

 How can I pay for a student loan tax bomb?

 If you don't qualify for a federal student loan program offering tax-exempt loan forgiveness, you may need to account for how you can pay for your student loan forgiveness.
 This means calculating your income taxes with the loan forgiveness factored into your taxable income.